 Is it the same in North and South Korea?

 Whilst the holidays of North and South Korea have diverged over the years and cultural differences have become more pronounced (Kim Jong Il’s birthday, for instance, is obviously not a South Korean holiday), there are nevertheless some festivals that the two countries still have in common.
 Korean New Year is one such holiday.
+Of course how it is celebrated and the importance varies.

 When is Korean New Year?

 Korean New Year takes place during January or February, during the second full moon after the winter solstice.
 This makes it basically identical to Chinese New Year – and if it walks like a dog, looks like a dog and barks like a dog, one might argue that it’s pretty much a dog!
 Do not, however, have the temerity to suggest as much to Korean friends; Korean New Year is Korean New Year as far as they’re concerned.
 To avoid such nasty semantic contretemps, simply be politically correct and call it ‘Lunar New Year’.
+The same goes for Vietnam!

 A great time not to be in China?